HorizonRobotics/SocialRobot/README.md

     SocialBot-Pr2Gripper-v0
     SocialBot-ICubWalk-v0
     SocialBot-ICubWalkPID-v0
-Some environments support the teacher-student learning procedure, in which the task is defined by the teacher, and an interaction to teacher by sentence is performed during each environment step.
+Some environments support the teacher-student learning procedure, in which the task is defined by the teacher, and an interaction with the teacher via a sentence is performed during each environment step.
 You could enable the procedure by using the environment whose name contains "language".

 ### [Simple Navigation](python/social_bot/envs/simple_navigation.py)
 A simple navigation task for a pioneer2dx agent.